tplin1999/UML-Editor/README.md

 # UML-Editor (UML編輯器)
   >The simple UML editor was written in JAVA.
-Writting in OOP.
+Using OOP concept.

 User can add new class、usecase and associaiton line object.